MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowspowershell.md

 <!-- TurnOnPowerShellScriptBlockLogging-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting enables logging of all PowerShell script input to the Microsoft-Windows-PowerShell/Operational event log.
-If you enable this policy setting, Windows PowerShell will log the processing of commands, script blocks, functions, and scripts - whether invoked interactively, or through automation.
+- If you enable this policy setting,
+Windows PowerShell will log the processing of commands, script blocks, functions, and scripts - whether invoked interactively, or through automation.

-If you disable this policy setting, logging of PowerShell script input is disabled.
+- If you disable this policy setting, logging of PowerShell script input is disabled.

 If you enable the Script Block Invocation Logging, PowerShell additionally logs events when invocation of a command, script block, function, or script starts or stops.
 Enabling Invocation Logging generates a high volume of event logs.

+> [!NOTE]
-Note: This policy setting exists under both Computer Configuration and User Configuration in the Group Policy Editor.
+> This policy setting exists under both Computer Configuration and User Configuration in the Group Policy Editor.
 The Computer Configuration policy setting takes precedence over the User Configuration policy setting.
 <!-- TurnOnPowerShellScriptBlockLogging-Description-End -->

 <!-- TurnOnPowerShellScriptBlockLogging-Editable-Begin -->